 Golem Class¶

-allows to estimate the robust merits of a set of parameters, as well as the
+The main class Golem allows to estimate the robust merits of a set of parameters, as well as the

 robust objective function, based on a set of observations/samples as the training set.
 This is achieved via an interface

-, where the two main methods are fit
+similar to that of scikit-learn, where the two main methods are fit and predict.

 golem = Golem(ntrees=1, goal='min', nproc=1)

-Assuming we have a set of parameters X
+Assuming we have a set of parameters X and their corresponding objective function evaluations y, we can fit the

-tree-based model used by Golem
+tree-based model used by Golem:

 golem.fit(X, y)

-to estimate the robust merits for any set of input parameters X_pred
+We can now use Golem to estimate the robust merits for any set of input parameters X_pred, given known/assumed

 probability distributions representing the uncertainty of each input variable.
 For instance, if we have a 2-dimensional